Best Guide Intune Win32 App Deployment | Endpoint Manager

 Specify Win32 App Dependencies

-When you supersede an application, you can specify which app will be updated or replaced.
+When you supersede an application, you can specify which Win32 app will be updated or replaced.
 To update an app, disable the uninstall previous version option.
 To replace an app, enable the uninstall previous version option.
-On the Win32 Supersedence Rules page, I am going not going to configure anything.
+On the Supersedence tab, we are not going to configure anything.
 Click Next.

 Win32 Supersedence Rules